 70 years of peace

-Standards and norms
+Standards and Norms

-The EU coordinates standards and norms which level the trade playing field thus allowing members to trade freely.
-See the importance of standards in Europe
+The EU coordinates standards and norms which level the trade playing field, thus allowing members to trade freely.
+See the importance of standards in Europe.

-Free movement of persons
+Free movement of people

 Free movement of capital

-Freedom of movement of workers
+Freedom of movement for workers

-People can go on holiday to other European countries but also can freely go to another country to live and work if they so choose
+People can go on holiday to other European countries, but can also freely go to another country to live and work if they so choose.

-Freedom of movement of goods
+Free movement of goods

 Mutual recognition of diplomas